Summer Research MS1 Students

 The INTRO (Initiation to Research Opportunities) Summer Research program affords first-year medical students the opportunity to gain valuable research experience.
 The summer following their first year, students who are selected for the program will spend 8-9 weeks conducting research in their field of interest with a faculty mentor and receive a stipend of $4,000.

 The MS1 INTRO researchers with Dr. Clay Marsh, August 2, 2016.
 This was the capstone enrichment session for the 2016 group.

 Diverse research projects are available across all the Schools in the HSC and include a variety of topics within Medicine (Basic, Translational and Clinical science), Pharmacy, Dentistry and Public Health.
-Interested students should initiate contact with an available mentor (MS1 INTRO Mentors listing) and subsequently submit the INTRO research application form to Holly Legleiter by March 2017 (TBA) for consideration.
-Students will be notified by April 1st regarding selection for participation in the Summer program.
-Please direct any questions to Holly Legleiter.
+Interested students should initiate contact with a mentor (MS1 INTRO Mentors listing) and subsequently submit the INTRO research application form to Holly Legleiter by March 15, 2017 for consideration.
+The MS1 INTRO Mentors list serves as a guide of available mentors.
+Students are free to partner up with any faculty mentor here at HSC, even if not listed on the MS1 INTRO Mentors list.
+Students will be notified by April 1, 2017 regarding selection for participation in the Summer program.

-This year’s program will take place from June 9-August 4, 2017, and 10 students will be accepted as INTRO trainees.
+This year’s program will take place from June 9-August 4, 2017.
 Selections for the program will be made by the INTRO Admission Committee and will be announced in early April.

 Students interested in applying for the INTRO program must:

 - Identify a faculty mentor

 - Meet with the faculty mentor about the project and develop a project plan